pattonsgirl/Spring2020-CEG2170/Labs/Lab02/README.md

 ## Part 1
 TDB

-Save your program output to a file named output.txt using copy & paste.
+Take a screenshot of your program running, save it as a .jpeg please.
 Learning opportunity: You could redirect your program output to the file output.txt

 ## What to Submit
 Your folder should have the following: